Sweat, Stretch, Repeat: Building a Lifestyle That Moves With You

 The Mind-Body Connection

 Stretching is a grounding practice.
-It helps you reconnect with your body and your breath,
+It helps you reconnect with your body and your breath, offering a moment of mindful awareness amidst a hectic day.

 How to Make Stretching a Habit